YAML Builder

 • Note: If multiple values trigger a display, they’re listed with commas.
 For example, columnValue: [“N”, “NA”]

-The mapping object’s columnName/columnValue is based on the External ID assigned to the object (as present in the Study Design).
+The mapping object’s columnName/columnValue is based on the external ID assigned to the object (as present in the Study Design).

 After identifying controlling Item Groups, the YAML Builder creates mapping configurations containing the following: